jeremyreeder/gridscout/docs/_posts/2020-06-03-which-bends-hold-best.md

 outperformed the Simple-Simon-over, on which it is based, by 23%.
 Since it's no harder to tie, this is a satisfying discovery.

-As I hoped, the Simple-Simon-crossover seems to be more secure against slippage of the bight (in the first line) around which the second line is tied.
-Its resistance to slippage of the second line, however, is unimproved by this variation, leaving its overall security slightly inferior to that of the Simple-Simon-under when used to join two identical lines.
-The difference in security is likely much greater when the two lines differ.
-{:.tangent}

 ### Simple-Simon-crossover bend
 {:#simple-simon-crossover}